Emergency Dentistry

 • Persistent bad breath or a bad taste in the mouth

-• Gum recession, where gums pull away from the teeth
+• Gum recession, where the gums pull away from the teeth

 • Formation of deep pockets between the teeth and gums